ntrezowan/the-plain/_posts/2019-05-21-testing-ssl-vulnerabilities-and-implementing-perfect-forward-secrecy.md

 depth=2 C = GB, ST = Greater Manchester, L = Salford, O = COMODO CA Limited, CN = COMODO RSA Certification Authority verify return:1
 ```

-If your site does not support Client Initiate Renegotiation, then you will see the following;
+If your site does not support client-initiated renegotiation, then you will see the following;
 ```
 HEAD / HTTP/1.0
 R
 RENEGOTIATING
 write:errno=104
 ```
 6. Check if TLS compression is enabled

 Run the following;